Placement Tests & Testing Centers

 - currently in high school and would like to register for dual enrollment courses.

 - enrolling for the first time in a reading, writing, mathematics or general education course.

-- If English is your first language, you should take the COMPASS test.
+- If English is your first language, you should take the Accuplacer test.

-- If you are fully bilingual with native-speaker competence in writing, reading, speaking and listening in English, you should take the COMPASS test.
+- If you are fully bilingual with native-speaker competence in writing, reading, speaking and listening in English, you should take the Accuplacer test.

-- If English is not your first language, you should take the CELSA test
+- If English is not your first language, you should take the Accuplacer ESL test.

-You do not need to take any assessments if you
+You do not need to take any placement tests if you:

 - have already earned a degree or certificate at a level above the Arizona General Education Certificate.